Keybby/ihm-keyboard/rapports/final/3_design.typ

 == Final paper prototype and thoughts on implementation

 The final paper design we came up with after the final discussions is the following :

-#figure(image("images/sketch_final.jpg", width: 80%),caption:[The final paper prototype])
+#figure(image("images/sketch_final.jpg", width: 80%), caption: [The final paper prototype])

 This design is greatly inspired by the image editing software like Photoshop, #link("https://www.photopea.com/")[Photopea], etc. The goal was to have a main window on which most of the interactions with the software would happen.
 Some more complicated operations, like importing and exporting, would require popup menus, of which there would never be more than one at a time.